 - Self-Regulating Heat Cable

 - Slab-Mounted Heater

 Each has unique characteristics, but keep in mind that all heaters are not created equal.
-The most cost-effective solution may not always have the lowest initial price or offer the best protection.
 Here’s a closer look at each option:

 Self-Regulating Heat Cable